SeisComP/main/apps/fdsnws/descriptions/fdsnws.rst

 * http://localhost:8080/fdsnws

-If ``fdsnws`` is started, it accepts connections by default on port 8080 which can be changed in the configuration.
+If :program:`fdsnws` is started, it accepts connections by default on port 8080 which can be changed in the configuration.
 Also please read :ref:`sec-port` for running the services on a privileged port, e.g. port 80 as requested by the FDSNWS specification.